 10.2 Foundational Elements Elements of the DCI program are discussed briefly below; more details are available in the DCI course syllabus.
-For traditional students, DCI grades are assigned:

-one-fourth of the grade is based on chapel attendance, one-fourth is based on participation in the Day of Service each semester, one-fourth is based on Illuminate! attendance, and one-fourth on Christian Service Reports (CSRs).
-For FLEXCampus[®] students, DCI grades are assessed based solely on the CSR.
+For traditional students, DCI grades are assigned: one-fourth of the grade is based on chapel attendance, one-fourth is based on participation in the Day of Service each semester, one-fourth is based on Illuminate! attendance, and one-fourth on Christian Service Reports (CSRs).
+For DCC Online students, DCI grades are assessed based solely on the CSR.
 All DCI material must be submitted by the DCI Deadline stated in the DCI syllabus.

-10.3 Chapel/Illuminate Attendance A meaningful relationship with God is a prerequisite for serving others.
-The corporate worship experience of chapel helps students, faculty, administration, and staff to grow in that relationship.
-Chapel services are conducted on Thursdays for traditional students, and Illuminate/mentoring sessions are conducted on Tuesdays.
-Students residing in the residence halls must attend chapel/Illuminate regardless of the number of hours taken.
+10.3 Chapel/Illuminate Attendance The corporate worship experience of chapel helps students, faculty, administration, and staff to grow in that relationship.
+Chapel services are held on Thursdays for traditional students, and Illuminate/mentoring sessions are held on Tuesdays.
+Students residing in residence halls must attend chapel/Illuminate regardless of the number of hours taken.

 10.4 Mentoring Relationships and Internships The guidance and support of more mature brothers and sisters in Christ is essential to the spiritual and ministry development of a person of influence under God's influence.
 Therefore, the College seeks to help students find mentors who can help them to grow spiritually in a relationship not unlike that of Paul and Timothy (see 1 and 2 Timothy).
 Internships assist the student in applying information and skills learned in class in the field under the guidance of experts.
 DCC students generally participate in practicums or internships during the junior or senior year.
-These internships are directed through the Vice President for Advancement and faculty members within each practical area.
+These internships are directed through the Vice President of Student Development and Department Chairs within each practical area.
 Internships are required for graduation.

 10.5 Christian Service Participation Each student enrolled in DCI must conduct and report on the prescribed number of hours of Christian service.
-Acceptable activities are listed on the Christian service forms, including: ushering, serving communion, participating in a ministry team project, teaching a lesson, leading in worship, presenting special music, preaching a sermon, assisting in Sunday School or children's worship, visiting a nursing home, tutoring, attending to someone's needs, etc. Questions regarding the acceptability of an activity for meeting the requirements should be addressed to the VP of Student Development.
-One should feel free to contact local churches or check with the VP of Student Development for available opportunities for service within the metroplex and beyond.
+Acceptable activities are listed on the Christian service forms, including: ushering, serving communion, participating in a ministry team project, teaching a lesson, leading in worship, presenting special music, preaching a sermon, assisting in Sunday School or children's worship, visiting a nursing home, tutoring, attending to someone's needs, etc. Questions regarding the acceptability of an activity for meeting the requirements should be addressed to the Office of Student Development.
+One should feel free to contact local churches or check with the Office of Student Development for available opportunities for service within the metroplex and beyond.